 At Home in the Mountains of Korea

-Although these peaks aren't massive (Hallasan, the highest mountain in South Korea stands 1,950 meters), they are numerous and exceedingly beautiful.
+Although these peaks aren't massive (Hallasan, the highest mountain in South Korea stands 6,400 feet), they are prominent, numerous and exceedingly beautiful.
 Near Seoul most of the mountains are made up of steep granite slabs making them perfect locations for both hiking and rock climbing.
+Because much of Korea's populated lowland rests near sea level, the peaks are often conspicuously prominent.
+In topography, prominence is the height of a mountain compared to the elevation of the lowest contour line surrounding it.
+For this reason, some Korean climbs force hikers to ascend five to six thousand feet in a day.
 Much like the United States, South Korea has preserved their most popular peaks as national parks.
 Thousands of hikers visit the seventeen mountain national parks each year.
 Listen for the word ending “san” and you’ll find the mountains.
 Jirisan, Seoraksan, Hallasan, Odaesan, Bukhansan, Woraksan, and Taebaeksan to name a few.
 There are hundreds of peaks and all of them can be enjoyed year round.
-The autumn months bring a crisp freshness and an array of oranges, ambers and greens that I didn't know existed in nature.
+The autumn months bring a crisp freshness and an array of oranges, ambers and greens that I din't even know existed in nature.
 Winter empties the trees of leaves but gifts hikers with a rare opportunity to view snow covered peaks through normally dense vegetation.
-I’ll have to wait to see what’s in store for the spring and summer.
-These colorful and revitalizing mountain views are never far away.
+Summer trekkers meander paths of lush flora and welcome the mountain breezes that whisks one away from the humidity.
+Year round, these colorful and revitalizing mountain views are never far.

 In South Korea, more than any place I’ve travelled, the mountains are an escape.
 While hiking Bukhansan, you completely forget that you’re only a few miles away from one of the world’s busiest cities.
 For many Korean trekkers, their local mountains represent freedom from the social and scholastic stressors of being a citizen in a rapidly growing and highly competitive economic powerhouse.
 The standard long work weeks and intensive academic requirements matter little while traversing a ridge in Seoraksan National Park.
 A few hours in this soothing environment will leave anyone feeling rejuvenated.

 Although my time in the mountains of South Korea has been remarkable, it’s not what I’ve appreciated the most.
 Instead it’s the shared sense of connection I have with fellow Korean hikers, as we both pursue a venture that brings us greater joy and understanding.
 It’s the twinkle in the eye of my taxi driver as I step into his cab dressed for the mountains and carrying my climbing rope.
-There is an automatic sense of mutual respect when I meet Korean hikers and climbers.
+There is an automatic sense of mutual respect.
 We may not understand each other but there is communication nonetheless.